“I drank a bit, I smoked a bit, and I bowled leg spin.”Read more…

 Quality of Service check

 In your router's admin settings (and it'll be different for each one), you'll find a way of adjusting the Quality of Service or QoS.
 This is basically how your router chooses to prioritise bandwidth availability for different services.
-Make sure that you're telling it to give all the love to media streaming.
+Make sure it's set to favour media streaming to ensure casting goes as smoothly as possible.

 What about the cables?